Rigo19/drobeApp/README.md

     - Link outfits to database
     - Add functionality to save outfits
     - Make favorites functionality and/or filtering
-    - Develop API endpoint to create outfit in DB, Mackenzie, CP-88
+    - Develop API endpoint to create outfit in DB

 <br/>